Bendat/autometa/README.md

+# NOTICE

+Autometa is under construction.
+It is currently unstable, poorly documented and not production ready for most cases.

+Check back soon.

+The following libraries may be considered relatively stable, but may contain bugs or unclear errors

+- [Overloaded](libraries/overloaded/) - Function and method overloads that are as pleasant to make as they are to use
+- [Bind Decorator](libraries/bind-decorator/) - Binds the `this` keyword on a class method.
+Respectfully a fork of [bind-decorator](https://www.npmjs.com/package/autobind-decorator)
+- [Status Codes](libraries/status-codes/) - Object containing HTTP status
+codes and status messages, visible in the editor via `as const`

 # Autometa

 _Autometa_ is an early-development automation framework toolkit, which provides libraries to help automate the automation process on node with libraries to